So, The biggest problem with fuel getting into engine oil is, Oil Dilution.

 |Continued operation with stops and start.||The fuel doesn’t burn off completely.||Reduce the mileage change interval to the strictest change interval indicated by the manufacturer.|

 |Starting in the cold.||The fuel doesn’t burn off well because the combustion temperature is low.||Wait for the engine to increase in temperature before accelerating.|

-The problem of fuel passing through to the crankcase seems to have reduced in recent years.
-This seems to indicate that current fuel injection systems has improved.
+So, The problem of fuel passing through to the crankcase seems to have reduced in recent years.
+Furthermore, This seems to indicate that current fuel injection systems have improved.

 Fuel Getting Into Engine Oil – Conclusion